 National Brain Injury Awareness Month Helps Spread Awareness of These Injuries

-Posted on behalf of Janet, Jenner & Suggs on March 22, 2017 in Personal Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on March 22, 2017 in Personal Injury Blog Posts

 March is National Brain Injury Awareness Month and today is Brain Injury Awareness Day.
 The purpose of these occasions is to help raise awareness and educate the public about prevention of these devastating injuries.